loh-tar/filu/readme.txt

-The perl scripts needs the packages: perl-libwww
+The perl scripts needs the packages: perl-libwww perl-timedate

-Some more packages available with "bauerbill -S --cpan foo": perl-date-simple perl-timedate
+One more package available in AUR: perl-date-simple

 To install TALib and muParser you could follow the Ubuntu instructions or use packages from AUR: